SuhaSharkh/Math_Worksheet_Generator/README.md

 # 🧮 Math Worksheet Generator for Kids (Ages 6–10)

 A beginner-friendly Python app to generate math worksheets for kids aged 6–10.
-Create randomized addition, subtraction, multiplication, and division problems — all exported in a clean, printable PDF format with an included answer key
+Create randomized addition, subtraction, multiplication, and division problems — all exported in a clean, printable PDF format with an included answer key.

 ---